 Headaches, migraines, and jaw pain are common problems that plague the American population.
-As an experienced general dentist, Dr. Oyler finds the source of pain and may be able to alleviate it with simple, non-surgical therapies.
-For many, pain in the head, neck, jaw, mouth, and shoulders stems from TMJ dysfunction.
-If you struggle to get a good night’s sleep or can’t work because of your symptoms, feel free to call our office to schedule an appointment!
+As an experienced general dentist, Dr. Oyler can find the source of this pain and may be able to alleviate it using simple, non-surgical therapies.
+For many, persistent pain in the head, neck, jaw, mouth, and shoulders stems from TMJ dysfunction.
+If you struggle to get a good night’s sleep or can’t work because of your symptoms, feel free to call our office to schedule an appointment.

 What is the TMJ?

-TMJ stands for temporomandibular joints, the joints that connect the jaw to the temporal bone of the skull, which are located in front of the ears.
+TMJ stands for temporomandibular joint, the small hinges that connect the jaw to the temporal bone of the skull, which are located in front of the ears.
 The joints are part of a complex system of muscles and ligaments.
 These joints are sensitive to physical, emotional, and psychological stress, and even the smallest change in eating habits or a little added pressure may cause the whole system to malfunction.

-TMJ disorder can develop in a number of ways, but one of the more common causes is chronic teeth grinding or bruxism.
-Bruxism can develop as a result of increased stress, anxiety, abnormal bite, crooked teeth, or tooth loss.
+TMJ disorders can develop for many reasons, but one of the more common causes is chronic teeth grinding, or bruxism.
+Bruxism can develop as a result of increased stress, anxiety, an abnormal bite, crooked teeth, or tooth loss.
 If you have sleep apnea, it can also appear while you sleep.
 In most cases, bruxism occurs while asleep, which is also why it tends to go undiagnosed for long periods of time.

 What are the Symptoms of TMJ Disorder?